Dreaming of a clutter-free home? These tried and tested tips will help you declutter and keep it that way—for good this time.

 Over time, you’ll begin to notice patterns.
-For example, you might realise that you’re an emotional shopper and buy things when you’re feeling stressed.
-Once you have this self-awareness, you can replace your shopping habit with a new, healthier way of managing overwhelm (and stop the clutter before it makes it in your front door).
+For example, when you look at your shopping habits, you might realise that you buy things when you’re feeling stressed.
+Once you have this self-awareness, you can look for new, healthier ways of coping when you feel overwhelmed by life.
+It will save you money and help you maintain a clutter-free house.

 There are a million reasons why we have clutter, and you can create a personalised strategy to stop it for good once you figure out yours.